hualin95/Everyone_Is_Van_Gogh/README.md

 # Everyone_Is_Van_Gogh
 Everyone_Is_Van_Gogh is a tensorflow implementation of style transfer which described in the next paper:
-* [A Neural Algorithm of Artistic Style](https://arxiv.org/pdf/1508.06576v2.pdf) And I use VGG19 which was proposed in this paper:
+* [A Neural Algorithm of Artistic Style](https://arxiv.org/pdf/1508.06576v2.pdf) and I use VGG19 which was proposed in this paper:
 * [Very Deep Convolutional Networks for Large-Scale Image Recognition](https://arxiv.org/abs/1409.1556) To use the VGG19 networks, you have to download the npy files for VGG19 NPY from [here](https://mega.nz/#!xZ8glS6J!MAnE91ND_WyfZ_8mvkuSa2YcA7q-1ehfSm-Q1fxOvvs).